How ‘Umami’ Redeemed MSG

 Kumiko Ninomiya is the director of the Umami Information Center.

 Science Diction is hosted and produced by Johanna Mayer.
 Elah Feder is our editor and producer.
 Nathan Tobey contributed story editing, and Kaitlyn Schwalje contributed writing and research.
 Thanks also to Lauren J. Young and Attabey Rodríguez Benítez for research help.
-Our composer is Daniel Peterschmidt, and they also did sound design.
+Our composer is D Peterschmidt, and they also did sound design.
 Chris Wood mastered this episode.
 We had fact checking from Michelle Harris.
 Special thanks to Sarah Tracy for some background on MSG in the United States.
 Nadja Oertelt is our Chief Content Officer.